 Delegated authority carers provide planned respite care to named foster carers who are known to them.
 They are usually relatives or friends of the foster family and nominated by the main carer, exercising delegated authority, so they usually know the children they look after and have developed a relationship with them.
 Delegated authority reduces the need for children to be placed with people they do not know in order to achieve respite for the main carer.
-They are not required to be assessed and approved as foster carers and can receive an allowance for the time they look after the child.
+They are only required to have a short assessment and basic checks completed and these delegated carers can receive an allowance for the time they look after the child.
 Those who do wish to become approved foster carers are assessed and approved in the usual way and subject to the same requirements and standards as all carers.